-I wish all our players, coaches and managers the best for the coming season.
+And looking forward I wish all our players, coaches and managers the best for the coming season.
 After the long lay-off that first hit is going to be a little bit harder, that second wind kicking in a little later and those bodies a little sorer in the morning.
-So our teams need the Clubs support all the more.
-For those of you who didn’t make it on Friday, let’s make an effort to get down to another game soon.
-And let’s spread the love across all our rugby teams – our 1st XV, 2nd XV, 3rd XV, U20’s and women’s teams.
+Our teams need the Club’s support all the more, so let’s make an effort to get down to cheer them on.
+And spread the love across all our rugby teams – our 1st XV, 2nd XV, 3rd XV, U20’s and women’s teams.

 I would also like to welcome again everyone involved in our newest rugby section – Touch Rugby.
 Introduced during lockdown Touch Rugby is a very welcome addition to the Club.
 An exciting format of the game in its own right, but also a very useful “gateway” for those looking to try out a less physical form of rugby or looking to supplement their handling and running skills.